The Three Stooges (2000 film)

-The Three Stooges is an American biographical comedy television film about the slapstick comedy team The Three Stooges directed by James Frawley.
+The Three Stooges is an American biographical comedy drama television film about the slapstick comedy team The Three Stooges directed by James Frawley.
 The film was entirely shot in Sydney, Australia.
 It was broadcast on ABC on April 24, 2000.
 The film was released on DVD by Sony Pictures Home Entertainment in 2012 as part of the Sony Pictures Choice Collection, while it was released on Blu-ray as part of The Three Stooges Collection on August 13, 2024.

 Plot

 The film is a biography of the Three Stooges following their careers and rise to fame as shown through the eyes of their leader, Moe Howard.
 This movie breaks away from the traditionally humorous Three Stooges format and has more of a serious undertone throughout.

 The film opens in 1959 with an aging Moe Howard running errands for his former agent Harry Romm on the studio lot at Columbia Pictures.
 A young television executive working for Screen Gems from Boston has traveled to L.A. to convince Moe and the Stooges to come back East and perform their act live in theatres and on television, but Moe is not interested.
 The film then flashes back to 1925, when comedian Ted Healy hires the Howard brothers for his vaudeville act.

 Healy offers to add Larry Fine to the act if he drops the fiddle playing from his routine.
 Healy pockets most of the money, which doesn't sit well with the others.
 The three men decide on a trademark of each having distinct hairstyles: Moe with a bowl cut, Larry with curly frizzy hair and Curly Howard (real name Jerome, also called “Babe” by his brothers) with a crew cut.
 (Shemp Howard would part his hair right down the middle.)

 Fox Film Corporation (which is referred to as 20th Century Fox, despite the studio not being founded until 1935) produces Soup to Nuts with Healy and the Three Stooges, along with Shemp Howard, and then offers Moe a seven-year contract - without Healy.
 Healy interferes with the deal until Harry Cohn signs The Three Stooges to Columbia in 1934.
 Cohn sends the act to the short films department.
 Moe and Larry want to do feature films, but Cohn believes that a farce comedy team should only do shorts.
 The group completes 190 two-reel shorts from 1934 to 1957, released until 1959.
 Comical sound effects are added to accent physical acts such as a slap in the face, a punch in the stomach, a pull on the nose and a hammer to the head.
 Curly becomes famous for his high voice and other vocal sound riffs.
 The movie recreates many famous iconic Stooges scenes.